gayatri2/Data-Structures/README.md

 # Data-Structures

-This consists of code implementation of data structures.
+This consists of code implementations of data structures and algorithms.